 Some Analysis Of Fascism

 For several decades the term 'fascist' has been employed as an insult.
-Speakers use the word to condemn any government they oppose, particularly if that government is confident of its own political program and the power invested in it.
+Speakers use the word to condemn any government they oppose, particularly if that government is confident of its own political program and the power vested in it.
 As a student of party politics (as part of an honours degree in political history) I noticed that such 'fascists' were frequently anything but.
 As part of this tendency, the widely circulated Fourteen Defining Characteristics Of Fascism (based on an op-ed by Lawrence Britt and amended by others) panders to many of the political biases of progressives like me.
 It pays to be wary of anything that tells you exactly what you want to be told and so, I recently decided to compose my own version of this much-modified Internet meme as a way of critiquing it.

 Most would accept that fascism is fundamentally illiberal but there is a lot of self-serving argument over whether it is closer to socialism or conservatism.
 This is rarely more than an exercise in competitive name-calling and overlooks the way in which ideology overlaps.
 I personally think that fascism makes use of practices derived from socialism yet has more of a kinship with conservatism (while also noting that the affinity of conservatism for business interests is looser than we tend to think today).
 That description by itself is hardly the most terrifying thing one could imagine and fascism can be far worse.
 It takes on a distinct form which is intrinsically destructive to our very humanity.

 Realistically classifying fascism can be challenging.
 How many and which past regimes does one study to formulate selection criteria?
-Britt refers to several disparate regimes but also admits that most of these are 'proto-fascist'.
+Britt refers to several disparate regimes but also admits that most of these are more proto-fascist.
 My own tendency is to focus on the more totalitarian of regimes and this I admit could result in overly strict criteria.
 I compensate for this however by phrasing my descriptions in terms that are universal.
 It would be a mistake for instance to look at the Nazi regime of Hitler and then say that fascists must necessarily follow a Nordic brand of racism.
 Any kind of prejudice will do as long as it is both intrinsic to the fascist ideology and severe in its application.

 Texts which help readers to identify fascist trends deserve an even wider and more receptive audience and to do that it is important to clarify that ultimately everyone suffers under fascism.
 To suggest (for instance) that fascism is merely a more strident form of conservatism will only serve to make semi-educated conservatives think that fascism is okay (while allowing semi-educated progressives to feel heroically anti-fascist).
 It is better to demonstrate that fascism is anathema to values with which almost all of us identify.